 - Adidas Superstar RT – An updated version of the popular Superstar, this low-top shoe comes in monochromatic tones that include red, blue, black, pink, and beige sneakers iterations.
 The solid color blocking comes in the form of suede and leather uppers in solid color blocking that is known for its simplicity and classy appeal.

-- Adidas Tubular Shadow – The brand combines comfort and style in this modern silhouette that features tube-like outsole and midsole combo that deliver ample cushioning with shock-absorbing features.
+- Adidas Tubular Shadow – The brand combines comfort and style in the modern silhouette of the Shadow It features tube-like outsole and midsole combo that deliver ample cushioning with shock-absorbing features.
 The upper that goes in a wide array of colorways for white, black, brown, and beige sneakers also comprises of a one-piece material that wraps the feet entirely with a quick lacing system for a sneaker that is perfect to wear every day.

 - Adidas NMD_R1 Primeknit – Released as an entirely new silhouette in December 2015, the low-top Primeknit sneaker are known for its lightweight build, stylishness, unique socklike construction, and comfort that will never disappoint.
-The breathable Primeknit material in the upper has molded EVA midsole plugs and Energy boost midsole for long-lasting cushioning.
+The breathable Primeknit of this NMD R1 in the upper has molded EVA midsole plugs and Energy boost midsole for long-lasting cushioning.